dfgomeza/JsonToTemplate/README.md

 ## Requirements

-- MediaWiki 1.31 or higher.
+- MediaWiki 1.31 (It has only been tested in this version).
 - PHP 7.0 or higher.

 ## Installation